per-gron/shuriken/src/rs/doc/specification.md

 A *Subscriber* is a receiver of a potentially unbounded number of sequenced elements.
 In order to get to the elements of a Publisher, it needs to be given a Subscriber, which it will then notify of its elements.

-A Subscriber MUST publicly inherit the `SubscriberBase` class, MUST be movable and MUST have the following methods:
+A Subscriber MUST publicly inherit the `Subscriber` class, MUST be movable and MUST have the following methods:

 * `void OnNext(T &&t);`: One such method for each type that the subscriber accepts.
 The `t` parameter is an rvalue reference; it is not legal to pass lvalue references to `OnNext`.
 There could potentially be zero `OnNext` methods.
 * `void OnError(std::exception_ptr &&error);`